thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tml.md

 - Delete existing joins at the Worksheet or View level

 Worksheet and View joins have the following limitation:
 - You cannot modify joins at the table level from the Worksheet or View TML file.
-You can only change the joins for that specific Worksheet or View.
+You can only override the joins for that specific Worksheet or View.

 ### Table join syntax
 <pre>